 While training at Ft.
 Knox, the tankers were taught that they should never attack an anti-tank gun head-on.
 One day during the maneuvers, their commanding general threw away the entire battalion doing just that.
 After sitting out a period of time, the battalion resumed the maneuvers.
 The major problem for the tanks was the sandy soil.
 On several occasions, tanks were parked and the crews walked away from them.
 When they returned, the tanks had sunk into the sandy soil up to their hauls.
 To get them out, other tanks were brought in and attempted to pull them out.
 If that didn’t work, the tankers brought a tank wrecker from Camp Polk to pull the tank out of the ground.

 It was not uncommon for the tankers to receive orders to move at night.
-On October 1st at 2:30 A.M., they were awakened by the sound of a whistle which meant they had to get the tanks ready to move.
+On October 2nd at 2:30 A.M., they were awakened by the sound of a whistle which meant they had to get the tanks ready to move.
 Those assigned to other duties loaded trucks with equipment.
 Once they had assembled into formations, they received the order to move, without headlights, to make a surprise attack on the Red Army.
 By 5:30 that morning – after traveling 40 miles in 2½ hours from their original bivouac in the dark – they had established a new bivouac and set up their equipment.
 They camouflaged their tanks and trucks and set up sentries to look for paratroopers or enemy troops.
-At 11:30, they received orders and 80 tanks and armored vehicles moved out into enemy territory.
+At 11:30, they received orders, and 80 tanks and armored vehicles moved out into enemy territory.
 They engaged the enemy at 2:38 in the afternoon and an umpire with a white flag determined who was awarded points or penalized.
 At 7:30 P.M., the battle was over and the tanks limped back to the bivouac where they were fueled and oiled for the next day.

 The one good thing that came out of the maneuvers was that the tank crews learned how to move at night.
 At Ft.
 Knox this was never done.
 Without knowing it, the night movements were preparing them for what they would do in the Philippines since most of the battalion’s movements there were made at night.
 The drivers learned how to drive at night and to take instructions from their tank commanders who had a better view from the turret.
-A number of motorcycle riders from other tank units were killed because they were riding their bikes without headlights on which meant they could not see obstacles in front of their bikes.
+A number of motorcycle riders from other tank units were killed because they were riding their bikes without their headlights on which meant they could not see obstacles in front of their bikes.
 When they hit something they fell to the ground and the tanks following them went over them.
 This happened several times before the motorcycle riders were ordered to turn on their headlights.

 Snake bites were also a problem and at some point, it seemed that every other man was bitten by a snake.
 The platoon commanders carried a snake bite kit that was used to create a vacuum to suck the poison out of the bite.
-The bites were the result of the nights cooling down and snakes crawling under the soldiers’ bedrolls for warmth while the soldiers were sleeping on them.
+The bites were the result of it cooling down at night and snakes crawling under the soldiers’ bedrolls for warmth while the soldiers were sleeping on them.

 There was one multicolored snake – about eight inches long – that was beautiful to look at, but if it bit a man he was dead.
-The good thing was that these snakes would not just strike at the man but only struck if the man forced himself on it.
+The good thing was that these snakes would not just strike at the man but only strike if the man forced himself on it.
 When the soldiers woke up in the morning they would carefully pick up their bedrolls to see if there were any snakes under them.
-To avoid being bitten, men slept on the two and a half-ton trucks or on or in the tanks.
+To avoid being bitten, men slept on the two-and-a-half-ton trucks or on or in the tanks.
 Another trick the soldiers learned was to dig a small trench around their tents and lay rope in the trench.
 The burs on the rope kept the snakes from entering the tents.
 The snakes were not a problem if the night was warm.

 They also had a problem with the wild hogs in the area.
 In the middle of the night while the men were sleeping in their tents they would suddenly hear hogs squealing.
 The hogs would run into the tents pushing on them until they took them down and dragged them away.